thounyy/move-binding/README.md

 ## Features
 - Reads Sui Move packages directly from the Sui blockchain.
 - Generates Rust representations of Move objects.
-- Provides Rust function entry points for Move contract interactions. -- Coming soon
+- Provides Rust function entry points for Move contract interactions.
-- Facilitates seamless integration between Move smart contracts and Rust applications. -- Coming soon
+- Facilitates seamless integration between Move smart contracts and Rust applications.

 ## Installation
 To use Move Binding in your project, add the following dependency to your `Cargo.toml`: